xsherryhe/facebook-clone/NOTES.md

 --has_one :image, as: :imageable (Gravatar URLs)

 FriendRequest
--belongs_to :sender, class_name: User
+--belongs_to :sender, class_name: User
--belongs_to :receiver, class_name: User
+--belongs_to :receiver, class_name: User
+--status enum accepted, pending
--status enum accepted, not_responded, declined -(method in FriendRequest to add sender and receiver to each other's friends when accepted)
+-(method in FriendRequest to add sender and receiver to each other's friends when accepted)

 Post